Shauna Taylor case

-The Shauna Taylor Case was a 2018 criminal trial involving the investigation and conviction of Shauna Dee Taylor, a Floridian housewife who had poisoned her prematurely-born infant daughter (unnamed in public sources) with Tylenol iron supplements, causing acute liver damage due to iron poisoning, from which the child unexpectedly survived.
+The Shauna Taylor case was a 2018 criminal trial involving the investigation and conviction of Shauna Dee Taylor, a Floridian housewife who had poisoned her prematurely-born infant daughter (unnamed in public sources) with Tylenol and iron supplements, causing acute liver damage due to iron poisoning, from which the child unexpectedly survived.
 The case rose to further prominence in 2019 when two of Shauna's then-grown adult children, Annie and Joshua Taylor, appeared publicly on the daytime talk show Dr. Phil, reporting that all 10 children documented as being under Shauna's care at one point or another, including themselves, had been subjected to severe physical, verbal and medical abuse.
 Shauna was diagnosed with Munchausen by proxy and convicted to 12 years in prison for aggravated child abuse, with 15 months of parole to follow.

 Background

-Shauna and her husband Bill Taylor lived in various US states in the time in which they had their children, having amassed a family of 10 children, later having several of these children removed from their care due to allegations of abuse in California and Arizona.
+Shauna and her husband Bill Taylor lived in various US states during the time in which they had their 10 children.
+Several of these children were later removed from their care due to allegations of abuse in California and Arizona.
 Bill claimed to have no knowledge of Shauna's abuse of the children, arguing that he was absent from the family most of the time for work-related reasons.
 He divorced Shauna after the poisoning of their infant daughter.
 "The time that these poisonings occurred, I had been out of the home already for six months and I was working six days a week, 10 hours a day," Bill said in 2019.
 "On the several visits to the emergency room, I was scratching my head thinking, my gosh.
 How could all my kids have such severe medical issues?"

 It is unclear to what extent Shauna abused the children under her care.
 Annie Taylor alleged on Dr. Phil that she had been given unprescribed insulin in glasses of milk by Shauna when she was a child, with no medical advice from a doctor or nurse.
-Annie had also had two spinal taps, seemingly for no apparent recorded medical reason.
-Josh Taylor reported children, including himself, being put in dog cages as a form of humiliation while Shauna shouted profanities at them, being force-fed milk and money (metal coins that he would be made to swallow whole), and forcibly drugged with various over the counter and prescription medications.
+Josh Taylor reported children, including himself, being put in dog cages as a form of humiliation while Shauna shouted profanities at them, being force-fed milk and money (metal coins that he would be made to swallow whole), and forcibly drugged with various over-the-counter and prescription medications.
+Josh had also had two spinal taps, seemingly for no apparent recorded medical reason.
 Shauna reportedly had an obsessive fixation on injuring the livers of her children and would damage their internal organs with repeated drugging and beatings.
 Annie and Josh reported that they continued to suffer the effects of this abuse into adulthood.
 These allegations made on Dr. Phil were later verified by ABC News, which revealed that Shauna's parental rights to the children had long-since been terminated.